fontforge/fontforge/doc/sphinx/ui/dialogs/lookups.rst

 There are buttons on the side for reordering the lookups.
 Up, Down, Top, Bottom should be obvious.
 You can also drag and drop lookups to reorder them.
-The [Sort] button will sort lookups depending on the cannonical order of the features attached to them.
+The [Sort] button will sort lookups depending on the canonical order of the features attached to them.
 This will not always be the desired ordering, but it is a place to start.